kushwahajai74/book-record-management/README.md

 ## /books/{id}

-GET: Get a book by id
+GET: Get a book by id✅
 PUT: Update a book by id

-## /books/issued
+## /books/issued/by-user

-GET: Get all issued books
+GET: Get all issued books✅

 ## /books/issued/withFine